egonos/Anomaly-Detection-in-A-CSTR-Stream/README.md

 It **stores summary statistics** in a PostgreSQL database for later inspection and reporting.

 ## Dataset Generation
 Synthetic data is generated using theoretical design equations of a Continuous Stirred Tank Reactor (CSTR).
 To make the sensory data more realistic, Gaussian noise is added to both the input and output variables.
+Note that the reaction is first order.